leonsilicon/vue-animate-height/readme.md

 - **contentClassName**: string

-  CSS class to be applied to content wrapper element
+  CSS class to be applied to content wrapper element.

   **Please note that you shouldn't apply properties that are messing with the layout (like `display`, `height`...), as these might break height calculations**